-5.2.
-Forecast Horizons
+5.2 Forecast Horizons

-Throughout the analysis so far, we have assumed that the policy rule responds to expected inflation at a threequarter-ahead horizon and to the lagged unemployment rate or the lagged change in the unemployment rate.
+Throughout the analysis so far, we have assumed that the policy rule responds to expected inflation at a three-quarter-ahead horizon and to the lagged unemployment rate or the lagged change in the unemployment rate.
 We also explicitly examine the choice of horizon for the class of difference rules.

-We find that under perfect knowledge, an outcome-based difference rule that responds to lagged inflation and unemployment performs about as well as forward-looking alternatives, consistent with the findings of Levin, Wieland, and Williams (2003).
-Under imperfect knowledge, however, an optimized difference rule that responds to the three-quarter horizon for expected inflation outperforms its outcome-based counterpart.
-As discussed in Orphanides and Williams (2005a), under learning, inflation expectations represent an important state variable for determining actual inflation that is not collinear with lagged inflation.
-Expected inflation can thus be a more useful summary statistic for inflation in terms of a policy rule.
+We find that under perfect knowledge an outcome-based difference rule that responds to lagged inflation and unemployment performs about as well as forward-looking alternatives, consistent with the findings of Levin, Wieland, and Williams (2003).
+But, under imperfect knowledge, an optimized difference rule that responds to the three-quarter horizon for expected inflation outperforms its outcome-based counterpart.
+As discussed in Orphanides and Williams (2005a), under learning, inflation expectations represent an important state variable for the determination of actual inflation that is not collinear with lagged inflation.
+Thus, expected inflation can be a more useful summary statistic for inflation in terms of a policy rule.